ballerkobe808/invest/README - 2 FUNDING.md

 ### 1.1.4.
 Get Pre-qualification letter

 Fill out the lenders application and get the prequalification letter.
-This is helpful for the seller/realtor when you are buying so they know you are serious
+This is helpful for the seller/realtor when you are buying so they know you are serious.
+HOWEVER - Be careful because your credit will be pulled here - dont have it pulled unecessarily.

 ### 1.1.5.
 Questions to ask about the loan